Avon, Connecticut

-Avon (/ˈeɪvɑːn/ AY-vahn) is a town in the Farmington Valley region of Hartford County, Connecticut, United States.
-As of the 2020 census, the town had a population of 18,932.
+Avon (/ˈeɪvɑːn/ AY-vahn) is a town in the Farmington Valley region of the Capitol Planning Region, Connecticut, United States.
+As of 2020, the town had a population of 19,795.

 History

 At the end of the last Ice Age, c.12,400 years BP of the Younger Dryas, nomadic peoples built a campsite adjacent to the river that would become known as the Farmington River.
 They were apparently the first people to populate the region that would become known as southern New England, including the region that would become Avon.
 Over the Paleoindian period the site was revisted multiple times by other nomadic peoples until it gradually became buried by sediment from the river's occasional flooding.
 In the winter of 2019, the campsite remains were excavated in Avon, along with stone tools and artifacts constructed from materials in neighboring regions.

-Avon was settled in 1645 and was originally a part of neighboring Farmington.
+Avon was settled by Europeans in 1645 and was originally a part of neighboring Farmington.
 In 1750, the parish of Northington was established in the northern part of Farmington, to support a Congregational church more accessible to the local population.
 Its first pastor was Ebenezer Booge, a graduate of Yale Divinity School who arrived in 1751.
 The Farmington Canal's opening in 1828 brought new business to the village, which sat where the canal intersected the Talcott Mountain Turnpike linking Hartford to Albany, New York.
 Hopes of industrial and commercial growth spurred Avon to incorporate.
 In 1830, the Connecticut General Assembly incorporated Northington as the town of Avon, after County Avon in England.
 Such expansion never came and, in the 1900s, the rural town became a suburban enclave.

 In the 1960s Avon rejected the proposal for Interstate 291 coming through the southern edge of the town and successfully denied the expressway going through the town.